How Many Trading Days

 Frequently Asked Questions

-How many trading days are there in a typical year for U.S. markets?
+How many trading days in a year?

-How many trading days are in a typical month?
+How many trading days in a month?

 Most months have between 19 and 22 trading days.
 The exact number depends on where weekends and market holidays fall.
 Months containing major holidays—such as July, November, or December—tend to have fewer trading days.
 This site only calculates the count for the full calendar year, but monthly totals follow the same pattern of excluding weekends and full U.S. stock-market holidays.